 Some parents don’t realize there is a problem with their child’s tongue or lips until they’re much older.
 If speech is delayed, it could be that a lip or tongue tie is the largest contributing factor.

-It’s never a problem to bring your infant in for a short evaluation.
-Within a few seconds our children’s dentist can let you know whether a lip or tongue tie is a concern and if its severity requires some form of interceptive therapy.
+It’s never a problem to bring yourself, your infant in for a short evaluation.
+Within a few seconds, our dentist can let you know whether a lip or tongue tie is a concern and if its severity requires some form of interceptive therapy.

 Call us today to request an appointment!